 - Proper footwear: If you plan to go hiking, wear boots or trekking shoes.
 Volcanic trails can be slippery.

 Three days offer plenty of time in La Palma, but if you have the chance to stay longer, check out our 7-day itinerary to discover even more corners of the island.
-And if you are looking for a different experience that combines adventure and nature, do not miss our guided kayak experiences along the wildest coast in the Canary Islands.
+And if you are looking for a different experience that combines adventure and nature, the highlight of any trip is paddling the west coast: book your guided kayak experience to Cueva Bonita and see the wildest coast in the Canary Islands from the water.